sparrc/slides/cgroups-v2/slides.md

 ## cgroups v1: OOM-kill behavior

 Docker handles the OOM-kill and (tries) to report it to ecs agent:

+TODO see if docker logs OOM-kill with debug logs turned on

 ```
 $ sudo cat /var/log/ecs/ecs-agent.log | grep OOM